 Let’s get one thing straight: winning or excelling is great.
 In fact, all competitive sports and games were made with rules that assume the purpose is to win and not to lose.
 However, playing the game optimally and winning the game are two different things.
 You might lose something in the short run but win in the long run.
 The point is that we cannot anticipate what generates more success in the long run: the win or the loss.
 Take the following parable for example:

 When an old farmer in a remote village in China wakes up the morning after a storm, he finds that the storm has broken his fence and that the only horse he had is gone.
 The horse was priceless to him.
 When the villagers hear this news they say to him “Wow!
 That’s such bad luck!”
-He says “Maybe…” That day he works the land without the horse and just with his son.
+He look at them, paused briefly, and just said “Maybe…” That day he works the land without the horse and just with his son.
 They both sleep early, tired from the work.
 When they wake up the next morning, not only do they find that the horse has returned to the broken corral, but they also find that it has brought 10 wild horses along with it!
 When the villages hear this they all come out to see the horses and they say: “Man, you’re so lucky!”
-The farmer says “Maybe…” The following morning, the farmer’s son tries to train one of the new horses.
+The farmer smiled, and said calmly, “Maybe…” The following morning, the farmer’s son tries to train one of the new horses.
 He falls off the horse in the process and breaks a leg and an arm, and is in severe pain.
 That night, the villagers come to the farmer's house to console him: “Dear farmer, you have such bad luck!”
-He says “Maybe…” That night both the son and the farmer barely sleep.
+He said “Maybe…” That night both the son and the farmer barely sleep.
 The son is in pain and the farmer worries about whether his son will be able to walk again.
 The following morning they are woken up by a loud banging on the door.
 It is the military and they are enlisting all young men in the region to the army.
 They look at his son and say “He’s useless to us.”
 That afternoon, many of the villagers who had their sons drafted by the army come to the farmer and say “Man, you’re so lucky, you don’t have to send your son to battle!”
-The farmer just says “Maybe…”
+The farmer just said “Maybe…”

 With a bit of creativity, this story could go on and on, but I think you get the picture: the story continues and you cannot predict the long-term value of a short-term win or loss.